Canning Beets to Make Red Beet Eggs Recipe and Beets in Pineapple Sauce Recipe

 Why Mom and Dad were spending so much time canning beets through the summer I never could understand.
 I just hated the taste of red beets and I could not believe that anyone could possibly like the flavor.
 My first taste of this vegetable was just plain boiled beets; I believe we had a little butter on them.
-After this, I would not eat them again until many years later.
-When I finally tried them again it was a pickled beets recipe; I love the flavor of these.

 I have a couple of tips for you when canning beets.
 First, if you are canning pickled beets with a lot of vinegar in the recipe, you can do it in a hot water bath.
 If canning beets plain in water (no vinegar) you must use a pressure cooker due to low acidity.
 Second, when you are preparing the beets for cooking before packing to can, leave at least 1 inch of the stem on each of the beets and roots; this prevents the red color from bleeding out.

-As with all vegetables like pepper and pickles, select good quality when canning beets.
+Select good quality when canning beets.
 Avoid any with decay or bruised spots on them.
 You can pack and can small size whole beets or after cooking you might want to cut larger ones in chunks.
 Wash the beets leaving the skins on and 1 inch of stems (as I said before).
 Drop in boiling water and precook 15 minutes or until just tender with fork; slip off the skins.

 Wash beets; trim leaving stems and roots.